Uncertainty Principle and Angular Momentum Generation in Microscopic Fission Models

 Another class of methods relies on projection techniques applied to static \cite{Bertsch:2019,Marevic:2021,marevic:2025} or time-dependent \cite{Bulgac:2021,Scamps:2023a,Scamps2024} density-functional theory (DFT) descriptions of fission.
 While these microscopic approaches provide powerful tools for modeling fission, their interpretation is often less straightforward.
 In particular, in recent works using projection operators, the generation of angular momentum is usually discussed only in terms of a qualitative connection with fragment deformation, without addressing its fundamental origin.

-In this work, we aim to clarify the source of fission fragment spin within the DFT frameworks.
+In this Letter, we focus on understanding the microscopic origin of angular momentum generation within DFT-based descriptions of fission, and restrict our discussion to the intrinsic fragment spin at scission, prior to neutron and $\gamma$ emission.

 To this end, we use the Gogny-TDHFB code~\cite{hashimoto:2012,Hashimoto:2013,hashimoto2016gauge,scamps2017b,Scamps:2019,regnier2018microscopic} that solve the time-dependent Hartree-Fock-Bogoliubov equation with the Gogny D1S interaction in a hybrid basis consisting of two-dimensional harmonic oscillator eigenfunctions and one-dimensional spatial mesh (the z-axis or fission axis).
 A mesh parameter $\Delta z=0.8$ fm is used with $N_z=52$ points.
 The oscillator wave function are restricted to $n_x+n_y\leq N_{shell}$ with $N_{shell}=9$ and a harmonic oscillator parameter $\hbar \omega=8$~MeV.
 The time propagation is solved with the Runge-Kutta method in the fourth order with a time-step $\Delta t=2.10^{-3}$ zs.
+While a quantitative description of fission within TD-DFT generally requires averaging over several dynamical trajectories, the purpose of the present discussion is to provide physical insight rather than statistical observables.
+In this context, a single representative trajectory is sufficient.

 We study three fissioning actinides, $^{230}$Th, $^{240}$Pu, and $^{250}$Cf, which span a region of the nuclear chart where fission is asymmetric and the heavy fragment is influenced by octupole deformation~\cite{Scamps:2018}.
 These three systems also cover the range in which the characteristic saw-tooth pattern of the fragment spin has been observed experimentally~\cite{Wilson:2021}.